axkeyz/pvctl-files/content/page/about.md

 Why?
 Its just too cute!!!!!

-75% MTL
+70% MTL
 20% Proofreading
-5% Traditional TL
+10% Traditional TL

-It's been a while since I last translated stuff and I'm too lazy to do it properly...
+It's been a while since I last translated stuff and I'm too lazy to do it properly...I code more than I translate, so you might see me pop out with a few Wordpress and Hugo snippets.

-I'll also be writing some snippets for Hugo & Wordpress slowly, coz current solutions for automatic TOC and category stuff is kinda hard to find/ not my thing...
+### Recommendation

+You are welcome to suggest novels to translate, though I reserve the right to decide whether to translate them or not.

+- Under: 600,000 characters (~120 chapters)
+- Has: A PVC MC and a PVC ML
+- Not: Involve some CEO, entertainment circle (gaming OK) or omegaverse (incl.
+MPreg)
+- Prefer: Comedy & cannon fodder MCs

+### Contribution

-If you would like to contribute to this site either with your translations (I doubt), proofreading, rehosting or some other service, you must be comfortable with learning & using markdown.
+If you would like to contribute to this site either with your translations (I doubt), proofreading, rehosting or something else, you must be comfortable with learning & using markdown.
+Just leave a comment below.

+### Retranslation

-You are welcome to share, distribute, re-translate, print make adaptations etc for non-commercial purposes only.
-Please remove upon official localisation or requests of the author.
+You are welcome to share, distribute, re-translate, print, make adaptations etc for non-commercial purposes only.
+However, please take it down if contacted by the copyright owners.

-{{< green "**DO NOT** contact me about retranslations!
-Just go ahead!" >}}
+**DO NOT** contact me about retranslations!
+Just go ahead!"
-{{< green "**DO NOT** contact me about retranslations!
-Just go ahead!" >}}
+**DO NOT** contact me about retranslations!
+Just go ahead!"
-{{< green "**DO NOT** contact me about retranslations!
-Just go ahead!" >}}
+**DO NOT** contact me about retranslations!
+Just go ahead!"

-I kid you not, they are the most irritating emails you can get.
+I kid you not, they are the most irritating messages you can get.
+I'll literally say no if you ask me.

 {{< green "So, please **DO NOT** contact me about retranslations!!!!" >}}